 1 Scope of the Policy

-1.2 Applicants to courses which lead to professional registration are required to apply for an enhanced disclosure with the Disclosure and Barring Service and any convictions will be considered under the DBS Screening Regulations.
+1.2 Applicants to courses which lead to professional registration are required to apply for an enhanced disclosure with the Disclosure and Barring Service (DBS) and any convictions will be considered under the DBS Screening Regulations.
+Applicants who do not reside in the UK, or applicants who have lived outside of the UK for 6 months or more within the last 5 years, will also need to provide police/criminal record checks from the relevant country/countries.

-1.3 Students who are convicted of a criminal offence following their admission to the University will be considered under the Student Disciplinary Policy.
+1.3 Students who are convicted of a criminal offence following their admission to the University will be considered under the Student Conduct Procedure

 1.4 When considering admission for professional courses where a Disclosure and Barring (DBS) check is required, all convictions are relevant including those that are spent.
 For all other courses, the University will only review unspent convictions.